 Attorney in Clifton Park Center, New York.
 Conveniently located off Exit 9 of the Northway.
 Friendly and approachable.

-Other than potential actions for personal injury, I no longer offer free consultations except in the case of people covered by a legal referral plan program that I participate in.
-I charge a $200 flat fee for consultations in most general practice areas including animal law.
-I do not charge a consultation fee for residential real estate matters, because the fees are typically paid upon transfer of the property.
-In a case that I charge on a flat fee basis I will credit the consultation fee towards the flat fee if after the consultation you decide to engage my services.
+Other than potential actions for personal injury, I no longer offer unlimited time free consultations except in the case of people covered by a legal referral plan program that our attorneys participate in.
+I do offer a free one-half hour consultation.
+If at the potential client's option more time is needed, I charge a $200 flat fee for consultations that last over one-half hour.
+This policy pertains to most general practice areas including animal law.
 I accept all forms of payment as well as MasterCard, Visa, American Express, Discover and PayPal.
 Cash and checks are also accepted.

 You get what you pay for.
 A legal consultation is no exception to this rule.
 In a typical “free” consultation, you can expect to meet the attorney for 20 minutes to a half hour, during which time you give only basic information about yourself and your case, get a sense of how much it might cost to retain the attorney, and walk away with little useful information.